mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

 ```
 ]]]

-You will receive an `HTTP STATUS 201 (Created)` in response if no error is found.
+In the absence of errors, an HTTP status code `201 (Created)` will be issued.
+The API will respond with a JSON structure, where the properties will represent the configuration you created.

-The response object will have a similar structure to the following example:
+#### Response

 ```json
 {